You can find out more about the programme by reading our frequently asked questions:

 How much does it cost to attend?

 The Student Leadership Programme is co-funded by the Council of Deans of Health and Burdett Trust for Nursing through a three-year grant to develop sector leaders.
-Thanks to this support, places for successful applicants are fully subsidised and there are no charges for the selected 50 students to participate in the programme.
+Thanks to this support, places for successful applicants are fully subsidised and there are no charges for the selected students to participate in the programme.
 In partnership with Health Education England (HEE), this year we will also have an additional 5 fully-funded places for students based in England from vulnerable allied health professions including orthoptics, prosthetics and orthotics, podiatry, and therapeutic radiography.

 - Travel costs to and from the venue of events, accommodation (where required) and all meals during the events

 - The events programme including guest speakers from healthcare and higher education senior leadership roles, interactive sessions and networking